-Morgan Technical Ceramics (MTC), a business within the Morgan Ceramics Division of The Morgan Crucible Company plc., announces that it has signed an agreement, with a leading international provider of automotive mechatronic drive and pump solutions, to supply ceramic components for hybrid and electric vehicles.
+Morgan Advanced Materials (MTC), a business within the Morgan Ceramics Division of The Morgan Crucible Company plc., announces that it has signed an agreement, with a leading international provider of automotive mechatronic drive and pump solutions, to supply ceramic components for hybrid and electric vehicles.

 The pumps will be used in a new hybrid vehicle being designed by a major vehicle manufacturer, which is scheduled for introduction in 2011.
 MTC is a single source supplier of the precision ground alumina shafts and bearings.